SUP Research Supplements to Promote Re-Entry and Re-Integration into Health-Related Research Careers

 • A carefully planned mentoring program developed by the mentor and the supplementee.
 The research and training timeline should include both scientific and administrative milestones that will be needed to secure independence.

-• The personal statement of the candidate's biosketch should address: research objectives and career goals, research experience prior to onset of hiatus, length of and reason for career hiatus, a description of how the candidate has kept current or attempted to keep current their field, and identification of any steps already taken toward re-entry (if any, such as attending scientific meetings).
+• The personal statement of the candidate's biosketch should address: research objectives and career goals, research experience prior to onset of hiatus, length of and reason for career hiatus, a description of how the candidate has kept current or attempted to keep current in their field, and identification of any steps already taken toward re-entry (if applicable, such as attending scientific meetings).

 • Evidence of a publication record in respected peer-review journals within the field.